-How PCC addressed the recommendations from the 2018 Report:
+How PCC addressed the recommendations from the 2020 Report

-- Recommendation 1: Conduct a Survey in 2018 to gain a baseline for assessing the Drug and Alcohol Awareness and Prevention Program (DAAPP); completed the 2018 survey and compared the 2018 survey data from the 2020 to survey to identify trends and potential opportunities to improve PCC's alcohol and other drug efforts.
-Please refer to data, survey observations, and trends listed on pages 12 - 14. - Recommendation 2: Strengthen programs and educational offering; continuing to improve PCC's efforts, refer to "Programs, learning opportunities, and efforts that focus on alcohol and other drug education and prevention" section for specific improvements in 2019-2020. - Recommendation 3: Build on community drug and alcohol resources; continuing to improve PCC's efforts, refer to "Programs, learning opportunities, and efforts that focus on alcohol and other drug education and prevention" section for specific improvements in 2019-2020.
+- Recommendation 1: Conduct a Survey in 2022 to gain a baseline for assessing the Drug and Alcohol Awareness and Prevention Program (DAAPP); completed the 2022 survey and compared the 2022 survey data to the 2020 survey data (at times also comparing the survey data from 2018) to identify trends and potential opportunities to improve PCC's alcohol and other drug efforts.
+Please refer to data, survey observations, and trends listed above. - Recommendation 2: Strengthen programs and educational offerings that adapt to the challenges created by COVID-19 (safety precautions, etc.) while still meeting current needs, while identifying new needs created by COVID-19; completed this recommendation based on the social media posts (referenced the programs, learning opportunities, and efforts that focus on alcohol and other drug education and prevention outlined above); support resources updated/provided on these webpages: PCC Sexual Misconduct/Title IX Resources webpage, PCC Health Clinic webpage, and PCC Wellness & Recreation Self-Care Resources webpage. - Recommendation 3: Build on community drug and alcohol resources; continuing to improve PCC's efforts, refer to "Programs, learning opportunities, and efforts that focus on alcohol and other drug education and prevention" section for specific improvements and in the links to resources shared in the "Recommendation 2" section above.